 When you design a course online your learners will find value in the resources you can provide them with.
 Most activities will require either a PDF or some other document.
 There can also be a lot of other supporting material that will create a pleasant experience such as:

 - Maybe an eBook for further reference

 These resources can add considerable value for your learners that will make a paying course worth it.
 It also serves as a long-term marketing strategy if the learner needs further information.

 When all your content is created it is time to piece the whole thing together.
 How you do it will depend on your platform requirements.
 By having everything ready on the free online course template you can simply transfer information to where it is required.

 Once your basic outline is completed with informational content it is time to add the rest.
 All your activity resources and other material can now be loaded into your course modules to complete.

 Remember to have a final quality check on your content to make sure grammar and spell checks are done.
 I suggest when writing content that you use either Grammarly or ProWriting Aid software to make it easy.

-Also, make sure if there are any links that they work as intended.
+Also, make sure there are any links that work as intended.
 Things not working or structured wrong will lead to learner confusion and more work for you.

 9. Upload the course to the platform